KirtiPratihar/Breast_Cancer_Detection_ML_Model/CODE_OF_CONDUCT.md

 ## Project Goals

-The **The Wizards Sorting Hat** project aims to create a social platform that allows developers to engage with the GitHub community through authenticated interactions.
+The **Breast_Cancer_Detection_ML_Model** project aims to create a social platform that allows developers to engage with the GitHub community through authenticated interactions.
 The key goals include:
 - **Community Engagement**: Providing a space for developers to share thoughts, ideas, and insights with the wider GitHub community.
 - **Collaboration**: Encouraging interaction and collaboration among developers through meaningful discussions and updates.
 - **GitHub Profile Exploration**: Enabling users to explore the GitHub profiles of fellow developers, facilitating networking and knowledge-sharing.